 This game is a classic (and fairly addictive) icebreaker for kids that can be played as a whole class or in small groups.

-- In turn, each student presents their statements for the rest of the class to determine which statement they think is false.
+- When called on, each student should announce their 3 statements for the rest of the class to determine which statement they think is false.

 Some different ways to play this game are:

-- to have the entire class vote by a show of hands on which statement they think is false
+- Have the entire class vote by a show of hands on which statement they think is false.

 - Have each student write down which statement they think is false, and see who gets the most correct.